sknchan/KakaoOpenChatAuto/README.md

 # KakaoOpenChatAuto
-don't use for Advertise Cause Your Account Permanently Banned From Official KakaoTalk Service
+do not abuse you can Permanently Banned From Official KakaoTalk Service